useR-2018/website/content/blog/interview-with-thomas-lin-pedersen.md

 tools, and discuss what the differences are, when you want to use one, and the other.

-**Nick**:

-That's so cool.
+**Nick: That's so cool.
 I think that's it.
-Thank you for your time!
+Thank you for your time!**